JihanaDev/botMother/README.md

-# botMother
+# botMother - Antibot
-Block bots from accessing your page / Antibots
+Block bots from accessing your page

 This script is not for illegal use